China-India Nuclear Relations

 The best thing the United States can probably do is not force an alliance with India that might provoke fears of Chinese encirclement and exacerbate the regional security dilemma.
 The probability that India would accede to such a relationship is low enough that it might unnecessarily create a security dilemma for China.
 For the United States, wooing India too hard may do precisely that.
 I think there is a structural relationship between the United States and India that will evolve on its own and trying to force progress beyond a pace that is natural is probably not in either side’s interest.

-Ildiko Hrubos is an intern at The National Bureau of Asian Research.
+This interview was conducted by Ildiko Hrubos, an intern at the National Bureau of Asian Research.